-North Korea nuclear crisis: Test 'caused landslides' - BBC News
+N Korea nuclear test 'caused landslides'

 North Korea nuclear crisis: Test 'caused landslides'

-North Korea's recent nuclear test appears to have triggered several landslides, according to what is believed to be the first satellite images of the aftermath.
+North Korea's recent nuclear test appears to have triggered several landslides, according to what are believed to be the first satellite images of the aftermath.

 Sunday's test took place underground at the mountainous Punggye-ri site.